malishav/OSCOAP/draft-selander-ace-object-security-05.md

 described in ({{I-D.ietf-cose-msg}}).

-In the case of symmetric encryption, the same key and nonce SHALL NOT be used twice.
+In the case of symmetric encryption, the same key and IV SHALL NOT be used twice.
 Sequence numbers for partial IV as specified for OSCOAP MAY be used for replay protection as described in {{replay-protection-section}}.
 The use of time stamps in the COSE header parameter
 'operation time' {{I-D.ietf-cose-msg}} for freshness MAY be used.

 OSCON SHALL NOT be used in cases where CoAP header fields (such as Code or